OmniFocus: iOS

-OmniFocus is available on iOS (including the iPod Touch, iPhone, and iPad).
+OmniFocus is available on iOS (including the iPod Touch, iPhone, Apple Watch and iPad), and Vision Pro.

 Android

 The Omni Group does not have plans to provide an Android application for OmniFocus.
 Google Play lists various third-party applications that interface with OmniFocus through the Omni Sync Server (e.g., Focus GTD).

 Web application

 On January 26, 2018, Ken Case, CEO of the Omni Group, announced in the Omni Group forums that OmniFocus for the web is under development.
 It will not be a standalone version; it will only sync with existing databases set up with the macOS or iOS versions of OmniFocus.
 A subscription fee will be charged for access.
 In December 2018, Ken Case shared more details about the upcoming subscription service, where users could subscribe to get access to both the native OmniFocus apps and OmniFocus for the web, or just the latter with a reduced subscription fee.
 The option to make one-time purchases of the macOS and iOS apps will remain.